 Macaroons are great for systems that follow the principle of least privilege, or distributed systems where asking the centralized (or worse, third-party) auth provider to mint tokens all the time would constitute a single point of failure.
 Plus, these things are blazing fast because hashes are so much simpler than the public-key signatures or encryption used in other auth token designs.

 That's it!
 The world doesn't need another detailed macaroon explainer.
 Instead, I put together this reading list that will take you from here to the current state of the art.
-So next time you're thinking about using JWT, stop and have a macaroon instead.
+So next time you think about using JWT, try a macaroon instead.

 - The original Google paper that no one fully implements.
 It's genius though. https://ai.google/research/pubs/pub41892